The answer to this question is not a simple one. Over the years we have learned to be very careful about how we answer

 Different states call the basic organizational document by different names: Articles of Incorporation, Certificate of Formation, Certificate of Incorporation, Articles of Organization, Articles of Agreement, Articles of Association, or Charter.
 This is sometimes called the constitution of the organization.
 For simplicity, we call them Articles, or Articles of Incorporation.
 This is sometimes called the charter or constitution of the organization.

 Yes.
 You can have your nonprofit office in your home, and your church or congregation can meet in someone’s home.
 Neither of these situations will keep you from getting tax-exempt status.
 To be classified as a school, you must have facilities where the educational activities are regularly carried on.
 If your school does not have facilities, it can still get tax-exempt status as an educational organization.

 Actually, it’s only your state that can file your Articles.
 We prepare your Articles and cover letter to meet all your state requirements and e-mail them to you as Adobe PDF files.
-You print them out and follow our simple and concise instructions.
+You print them out and follow our simple and precise instructions.
 We tell you how many originals and how many copies you need to mail and how to make out your check to your Secretary of State (may be a different administrative office in your state).
 Very easy.
 “Paint-by-the-number.”

 You can obtain tax-exempt status for a nonprofit organization on the basis of a future plan.
 This is not true of church status.
 You must have a current operating church to obtain church status.
 Churches do not file any tax returns.
 A very small church, and/or one made up mostly of family members, may obtain 501(c)(3) status as a general religious nonprofit.

 We e-mail you each Questionnaire as an MS Word documents.
 After saving the document, you type the answers right on the document and send us a reply e-mail, attaching the document to it.